 Looking to know more about an Elipse gastric balloon procedure or any other bariatric surgery in California?

 If you want to know more about the Elipse gastric balloon or any other kind of bariatric surgery, you’ve come to the right place.
-The Weight Loss Surgery Center Of Los Angeles Center is led by Dr. David Davytan in Glendale, CA, one of the best and most experienced weight loss surgeons in Los Angeles.
+Davtyan Medical Weight Loss and Wellness Center is led by Dr. David Davytan in Glendale, CA, one of the best and most experienced weight loss surgeons in Los Angeles.

 With years of excellence and a staff composed of the most caring people, rest assured that all your needs and questions will be handled with the utmost care.